haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

 Sep.
+14, 2022: Added gzip by default when saving `.hdf5` files.

+Sep.
 11, 2022: Added `FrameMiner-MixAction` for point cloud-based manipulation learning from [Frame Mining: a Free Lunch for Learning Robotic Manipulation from 3D Point Clouds](https://openreview.net/forum?id=d-JYso87y6s) (CoRL 2022).

 Sep.
 5, 2022: Change `GDict.shape.memory` to `GDict.shape`; remove `.memory` usage in several places of the codebase.